ctvnjhnrmmlp/budget-pal/README.md

 - Uses visualizations to drive actionable insights
 - Optionally enhanced with OpenAI for intelligent suggestions

-## Why BudgetPal?
+## Why Budget Pal?

 Most finance apps are either too complex or too basic.
-BudgetPal bridges the gap by focusing on:
+Budget Pal bridges the gap by focusing on:

 - **Simplicity** – Easy daily expense input and target setting
 - **Intelligence** – Smart suggestions based on patterns or AI